27 Untold Facts About Tucker Carlson

-48-year-old conservative political commentator, reporter, and host of the nightly political talk show on Fox News, who else could it be except for Tucker Carlson?
-But there’s still so much you don’t know about the man behind the camera.
-Let’s dig, shall we?
+48-year-old conservative political commentator, reporter, and host of the nightly political talk show on Fox News, who else could it be except Tucker Carlson?
+But there’s still so much you don’t know about this man behind the camera.
+Let’s dig deeper, shall we?

 1. Got His Love for Media from His Father?

-Carlson, born in San Francisco, California, is the elder son of Richard Warner Carlson - former news anchor, U.S. ambassador to the Seychelles, president of the Corporation for Public Broadcasting, and director of Voice of America.
-Quite a résumé!
+Carlson, born in San Francisco, California, is the elder son of Richard Warner Carlson - former U.S. ambassador to Seychelles, news anchor, president of the Corporation for Public Broadcasting, and director of Voice of America.
+What a résumé!

 2. Has Some Roots

-His mother was Lisa McNear Lombardi, who left the family to pursue a Bohemian lifestyle.
-His stepmother on the other hand was Patricia Caroline Swanson, an heiress to the Swanson frozen-food fortune.
-Wow, those are some roots, huh?
+His biological mother was Lisa McNear Lombardi, who left the family to pursue a Bohemian lifestyle.
+His stepmother, on the other hand, was Patricia Caroline Swanson, the heiress to the Swanson frozen-food fortune.
+Wow, those are some deep roots, huh?

 3. School Days

 Young Carlson attended high school at St. George’s School, a boarding school in Middletown, Rhode Island, and later studied at Trinity College in Hartford, Connecticut.
 When he graduated in 1992, he got a B.A. in history.

 4. Young Love

 Carlson and his wife Susan have known each other since they were 15 years old.
 The couple tied the knot in 1991 and have so far become parents to four children.
 “We’ve been together 30 years, so it’s a little hard to imagine what it’s like not to be [together],” Carlson said.